sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - ownership (index 39): Determines the relative strength of ownership between the software component referenced by the COSWID tag and the software component referenced by the link.
 Valid enumerations are: abandon, private, shared.

-  The enumared values have the following meanings:
+The enumerated values have the following meanings:

 | ownership | semantics |
 |---